mparno/fenics-web/source/programmers-reference/cpp/ode/StabilityAnalysis.rst

     The documentation on this page was automatically extracted from the DOLFIN C++ code and may need to be edited or expanded.

-    .. cpp:function:: class ODESolution

-        This class computes the stabilityfactors as a function of time S(t).
-As the stabilityfactors are defined it should solve the dual for each timestep.
-However, we can take advantage of the dual being linear.

 .. cpp:class:: StabilityAnalysis

     .. cpp:function:: StabilityAnalysis(ODE& ode, ODESolution& u)